enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ### Time-Series Database
 The use of InfluxDB as the time-series database was a requirement defined by the stakeholder from the outset.
 InfluxDB was already familiar to the stakeholder and provided a good fit for the type and volume of time-series data collected by the system.
 ### RDF Triplestore
 For persistent storage and querying of RDF data, the team evaluated multiple triplestore options and ultimately selected Apache Jena Fuseki.
-Fuseki is open-source, lightweight, and easy to set up—either as a standalone Docker container or integrated into Java applications via Maven.
+Fuseki is open-source, lightweight, and easy to set up, either as a standalone Docker container or integrated into Java applications via Maven.
 Compared to alternatives such as Blazegraph, which is no longer actively maintained, or GraphDB Free, which imposes limitations in its free version, Fuseki provided a more reliable and unrestricted solution.
 Commercial tools like Stardog or Amazon Neptune were also considered but were outside the scope of the project in terms of scale and cost.
 Fuseki had already been used successfully in a previous project, where it proved effective and simple to work with.
 The only notable limitation is the lack of built-in role-based access control for managing users and permissions [12].
 ### SPARQL Query Editor
 To enable users to interact with the triplestore, a graphical SPARQL query editor was also required.
 The team evaluated several tools and selected YASGUI, a widely used and actively maintained editor.
 YASGUI offers helpful features such as syntax highlighting, validation, and autocompletion [11].
-One of its most valuable capabilities is its plugin architecture, which allows for custom extensions—for example, rendering query results directly on a map—making it ideal for enhancing user experience in this project.
+One of its most valuable capabilities is its plugin architecture, which allows for custom extensions, for example, rendering query results directly on a map, making it ideal for enhancing user experience in this project.

 ### REST Framework
 To implement REST services, several frameworks were evaluated with a focus on performance, ease of development, Docker compatibility, and ecosystem maturity.
 While the programming language was not fixed, the team had experience with Python, Java, Rust, and JavaScript.
 The following options were considered: